OTwa3/golf-club-web-scraper/README.md

  Save searches for quick access
  Public deployment with analytics

-🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome!
 Fork the repo
 Create a branch (git checkout -b feature-name)
 Commit changes
 Submit a Pull Request

-⚠️ Notes & Limitations
+## ⚠️ Notes & Limitations
 Scraping may be blocked or limited by certain websites — please scrape responsibly Multi-page scraping stops when duplicate items are detected Site structure changes may require scraper updates

-📜 License
+## 📜 License
 This project is licensed under the MIT License.

+## Support
+💡 If you found this project helpful, give it a ⭐ on GitHub to help more golfers find it!